 But we might not think too deeply about this at first, because the family expands, and an exciting new figure pops up on the TV in the form of Vivienne Rook (Emma Thompson), a wealthy businesswoman who runs for office as a political disruptor.
 Rook is an object of mild polarization within the family at first; most of the family dismisses her while Rosie gets on board with her brash, divisive message immediately.
 (Living with spina bifida makes Rosie feel the impact of economic struggle more than most of her siblings, a factor she only mentions in passing while, say, discussing the fact that a cure exists for her condition, but only for billionaires.)

-Stephen and Celeste are more worried that Bethany is hiding behind a series of hologram emoji masks, while Daniel finds himself attracted to a Ukrainian refugee, Viktor (Maxim Baldry), who fled the U.K. after Russian annexation intensifies the persecution and purging of gays and lesbians.
+Stephen and Celeste are more worried that Bethany is hiding behind a series of hologram emoji masks, while Daniel finds himself attracted to a Ukrainian refugee, Viktor (Maxim Baldry), who fled to the U.K. after Russian annexation intensifies the persecution and purging of gays and lesbians.

-“Years and Years” is a gripping, highly entertaining and beautifully written family drama first and foremost.
-The performances are extraordinary, and though Thompson toplines the cast (and does a brilliant job as an ignorant but charismatic candidate) the largest portion of the series' success rests on the strong work of the rest of the cast, with Madeley’s and Reid’s performances producing the most sparks.
+"Years and Years" is a gripping, highly entertaining and beautifully written family drama first and foremost.
+The performances are extraordinary, and though Thompson toplines the cast (and does a brilliant job as an ignorant but charismatic candidate) the largest portion of the series' success rests on the strong work of the rest of the ensemble, with Madeley's and Reid's performances producing the most sparks.